Music of Sri Lanka: Folk music

 Caste-based folk poems, Jana Kavi, originated as communal song shared within individual groups as they engaged in daily work.
 Today, they remain a popular form of cultural expression.
 Folk poems were sung by ancient people of Sri Lanka to minimise their loneliness, sadness, tiredness etc. There isn't a known author for the folk poems.
 Kavi was also sung to accompany annual rituals.
 These ancient rites are rarely performed in contemporary Sri Lanka, but the preserved songs are still performed by folk musicians.
 Sri Lanka is known to have songs that date back to 1400 A.D.
 That are still performed today.

 Another traditional Sri Lankan folk style is called the Virindu.
 It involves an improvised poem sung to the beaten melody of a rabana.
 Traditional song contests were held in which two virindu singers would compete through spontaneous verse.
 The Portuguese influenced baila has been a popular folk tradition along the coastal districts in the past five hundred years and is now part of the mainstream music culture.

 Sri Lankan country music

 The art, music and dances of Sri Lanka were derived from ritualistic responses to natural phenomenon.
 Sri Lanka's earliest folk music was later influenced by the influx of Buddhist traditions.
 These songs were performed by commoners, and not merely recited by the priestly castes.

 Pageantry

-Sri Lanka has a highly evolved pageantry tradition, which has a unique array of music.
+Sri Lanka competes in the "Big Four" (Miss Universe, Miss World, Miss International, and Miss Earth).
+They have had eight (8) runner-ups and three (3) finalists or semi-finalists.